-Why Software Testing Strategy Documents Are Useful
+Why a Software Testing Strategy Document is Useful

 Whenever there are parameters like these that need to be defined, having a software testing strategy document that everyone can reference becomes incredibly useful.

-Testing strategy documents can also be an excellent place to write down results and the reasoning behind your testing engineers’ decisions as your testing team makes strategy adjustments.
-For example, if preliminary compatibility testing suggests that the software works well with most browsers but seems to be running into problems on previous versions of Internet Explorer, the team may decide to use their time and resources to focus on more thorough testing in that area instead of further exploring other browsers.
-The testing strategy document would be the perfect place to record that discovery and resulting decision.
+Strategy documents also function as a tool for tracking results and documenting the decisions testing engineers’ make during the testing cycle.
+For example, what if preliminary compatibility testing finds that the software works well on current browsers but not on older versions?
+The team may decide to focus on more targeted testing of that browser instead of other browsers.
+The testing strategy document is the perfect place to record this discovery and the resulting decisions.

-Why a Software Testing Strategy Document Wouldn’t be Useful
+Why a Test Document Wouldn’t be Useful